 By tapping into social data and combining it with traditional data sources, CX practitioners will find themselves one step closer to a true 360-degree view of the customer.
 These real-time and authentic reactions to your brand – whether good, bad or meh – will empower you to shape experiences for the better and win the approval and loyalty of your customers.

 It’s your move…

 Are you ready to integrate social data into your CX program?
 First talk to your marketing team about the benefits of a more robust social listening strategy; chances are, they’ve been waiting for your call.
-And check out the Twitter website to read powerful case studies, find a list of Twitter Official Partners or get in touch with our team.
+And check out the Twitter website to read powerful case studies, find a list of X, formerly Twitter Official Partners or get in touch with our team.